Showing posts with label 1994. Show all posts

 The CryptO'pinion?

-Joust is one of the best arcade conversions for the Atari ST. With that in mind, Winglord really needed to deliver the goods and guess what, it did.
+Joust is one of the best arcade conversions for the Atari ST. With that in mind, Winglord needed to deliver the goods and guess what, it did.
 The cosmetic changes are nice and I love the option to use missiles.
-Also, tinkering with the flap-power attribute is a superb idea and the option for a second player is just dandy, even if the computer outperforms me each and every time.
-The change of theme worked well as did other changes like the regular use of bonus rounds.
+Also, tinkering with the flap-power attribute is a superb idea and the option for a second player is just dandy, even if the computer outperforms me every time!!
+The change of theme worked well as did other differences like the regular use of bonus rounds.

-Personally, I think this game is a fantastic "clone" of the original and the differences work great.
-Best of all, the Atari ST/e has another version of Joust and that's never a bad thing in my opinion.
+Personally, I think this game is a fantastic "clone" of the original and the differences are great.
+Best of all, the Atari ST/e has another version of Joust - that's never a bad thing in my opinion.
 Winglord is absolutely excellent.
-Play it!!

 - Download from AtariMania -